Skip to main content

 View

-The Coalesce View UDN is a versatile node that allows you to develop and deploy a View in Snowflake.
+The Coalesce View UDN lets you develop and deploy a View in Snowflake.

 A view allows the result of a query to be accessed as if it were a table.
 Views serve a variety of purposes, including combining, segregating, and protecting data.